 I use divider tabs to separate the months.
 Sticky notes or Post-it flags also work fine.

-How to Set Up Your Planner Calendar
+How to Organize Your Planner Calendar

 Okay, now we have our physical binder all set up (or our fingers are itching to start using iCalendar or Google calendar or whatever).
 So let’s talk about filling this bad boy in.